andrew/ultimate-awesome/README.md

 - [awesome-incident-response](https://github.com/meirwah/awesome-incident-response) - A curated list of tools for incident response.
 - [awesome-privacy](https://github.com/lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services.
 - [alternative-front-ends](https://github.com/mendel5/alternative-front-ends) - Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.).
+- [awesome-nanobanana-pro](https://github.com/ZeroLu/awesome-nanobanana-pro) - 🚀 An awesome list of curated Nano Banana pro prompts and examples.
+Your go-to resource for mastering prompt engineering and exploring the creative potential of the Nano banana pro(Nano banana 2) AI image model.
 - [MultiplayerNetworkingResources](https://github.com/0xFA11/MultiplayerNetworkingResources) - A curated list of Multiplayer Game Network Programming Resources.
 - [awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 - [awesome-3D-gaussian-splatting](https://github.com/MrNeRF/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.